parkeristyping/party-mode/readme.md

 ## Pre-reqs

-You must have installed and configured the Emacs multimedia system (EMMS) for playing mp3s.
+You must have installed and configured the Emacs Multimedia System ([EMMS](https://www.gnu.org/software/emms/)) for playing mp3s.

 ## Installation